 Most gun cleaning kits, unfortunately, do not contain a quality solvent, so it is important to get one separately.

-First thing is first though, Let’s understand the different type of cleaners on the market and what we use them for.
+First thing first though, let’s understand the different type of cleaners on the market and what we can use them for.

 Gun Cleaning Solvent

 Gun cleaning solvent is the staple product any gun owner will have in his range bag.
 The primary job of a solvent is to attack, penetrate, and dissolve fouling, which has built up on your gun.